New Media, Video, & Public Health Leadership

 Prerequisites: participation in Fall PH290 or, with instructor permission, basic video production knowledge/skills and familiarity with Final Cut Pro/Express.

 This course began in the Fall of 2009 as a new course in the UC Berkeley School of Public Health.
-To get an idea of what's possible in this course, check out students' final videos about leadership, featured reflection videos, and reviews of the course.
+To get an idea of what's possible in this course, check out students' video premier party, final videos about leadership, featured reflection videos, and reviews of the course.

 Student Review: Emily Buzzell, MPH Student, Interdisciplinary